Hazardous-God/orphanhunter/README.md

 ### ✨ NEW in v1.2: Revolutionary URL Migration System!

 **Stop manually updating URLs when migrating domains!** OrphanHunter v1.2 introduces a groundbreaking **7-step URL Migration Tool** that automatically converts hardcoded URLs to dynamic base references, making your application **100% migratable** between domains with zero manual intervention.

+Brought to you by Joseph "Hazardous God" Edwards, and Cursor, Claude 4.5 Sonnet, and the fact that I still use legacy code a lot.
+OrphanHunter is 100% free open-source software, free to use commercial or private, for profit, or not.

+If I helped you in some way with this project, a shout-out on social media and a follow go a long way!

 ---